Detailed Seminar Agenda

-"Traditional cultural places" (TCPs) are important for the roles they play in community cultural traditions, beliefs, and activities.
-They must be considered in planning under the National Environmental Policy Act, the National Historic Preservation Act, Executive Orders 12898 and 13007, and other authorities.
-This seminar explores definitions and methods of identifying and managing impacts on TCPs.
+“Traditional cultural places” (TCPs) play an important role in community cultural traditions, beliefs, and activities.
+TCPs must be considered in planning under the National Environmental Policy Act, the National Historic Preservation Act, Executive Orders 12898 and 13007, and other authorities.
+Review methods of identifying TCPs, discuss evaluation for National Register eligibility, and explore management issues.

 Faculty